mafull/skydiving-video-editor/README.md

 *Honestly, I'm not entirely sure yet.*

 This project is initially intended as a personal re-introduction to C++ and Object-Oriented development.
-The plan is to actively learn about some modern C++ features, video processing, etc., developing feature ideas as I go.
+The plan is to actively learn about some modern C++ features, video processing, etc., developing project ideas as I go.

 Longer term, I hope for the project to become a feature-rich, easy-to-use utility that actually solves a problem!